 A physical injury such as a cut around your lips

 The type 1 herpes virus is highly contagious.
-You can contact it from a close friend or family who has already been infected.
+You can contact a close friend or family who has already been infected.
 The herpes virus can be spread through saliva or by coming into close contact with a person who has the virus.

 Certain classes of people are at a higher risk of contracting the herpes virus: neonates, healthcare workers, sexually active adolescents, and athletes.